runekaagaard/django-hypergen/README.rst

 - **Automatic (de)serialization** - use python builtin types and move on
 - **No magic strings** - reactivity is defined by referencing python functions
 - **Free partial loading** - no special setup required, includes back/forward history support
-- **Control over client side events** - Inbuilt confirmation dialogs, blocking and debouncing
+- **Control over client side events** - inbuilt confirmation dialogs, blocking and debouncing
 - **Easy uploading of files** - with progress bar
 - **Still loves javascript** - trivially call client functions from the server
-- **History buff?** - Don't worry, Hypergen supports from Django 1.11, Python 3.7 and up
+- **History buff?** - don't worry, Hypergen supports from Django 1.11, Python 3.7 and up
+- **Hyperfy** - The command line app that converts html to hypergen python code

 Running the examples
 ====================